Please Help Support

 Riverside Park Elementary

-Through further research of the school’s history, more interesting facts have been discovered and documented.
+Through further research of the school’s history and more interesting facts have been discovered and documented.

 One of the classrooms built in 1930, which was room (14) and is presently room (224), is still in its original plan on the second floor.
 The once black board is now a green chalk board and the wall where the cloak closet was once located has been removed, but the coat hooks are still in the same place.